jh1993/UnderusedOptions/README.txt

 - Dark Echoes (6 SP): While Darkness is active and you are blind, whenever your demon and undead minions deal damage to an enemy, the target loses current HP equal to half of the damage dealt.

 Death Chill:
+- Now counts as a single-target spell for the purpose of Mass Enchantment from my Missing Synergies mod.
 - Soothing Chill (2 SP): Death Chill now lasts indefinitely and is considered a buff if applied to one of your minions, instead healing it each turn by an amount equal to this spell's damage stat.
 This still allows the minion to release a freezing explosion on death.

 Devour Mind: